 If you’ve got Gary Regan’s book, The Joy of Mixology, you’ll be able to find a comprehensive table presenting the densities of the different liquors and liqueurs that will help you when you’re layering different drinks.

 Blending simply means mixing drinks by throwing the ingredients into an electronic blender and pressing GO!

-It’s used when you want to mix heavier ingredients (fruits, ice-cream, etc) and you to achieve a thicker/fuller texture.
+It’s used when you want to mix heavier ingredients (fruits, ice-cream, etc) and you to achieve a thicker or fuller texture.
 Clearly, it doesn’t require any skill so it’s an easy one to get right!

 Blending is also used to make frozen cocktails (e.g. frozen margarita) by adding crushed ice to the mix.

-Garnishing is the practice of adding something to the final drink to make it look nicer and/or add something extra to indulge the senses of taste & smell.
-That could be a citrus twist, lighting the drink on fire, dropping in an olive, or something else entirely.
+Garnishing is the practice of adding something to the final drink to make it look nicer and/or add something extra to indulge the senses of taste and smell.
+Examples include a citrus twist, lighting the drink on fire, or dropping in an olive.

 Nowadays, there are so many different ways you can garnish a cocktail that the subject deserves an entire article of its own.
 So rather than go through them all now, I’m only going to mention the ones you’ll use most often.

 - Dropping – This simply means dropping whatever garnish you’re using into the cocktail.